RadoslawOsinskiMctRO/MarkatplaceSaaSHackathon/03-Partner_Center_configuration - Day 1.md

 2. **Connection webhook (required)** - For all asynchronous events that Microsoft needs to send to you (for example, SaaS subscription has been cancelled), we require you to [provide a connection webhook URL](https://docs.microsoft.com/en-us/Azure/marketplace/partner-center-portal/pc-saas-fulfillment-webhook).
 We will call this URL to notify you of the event.

    > Your webhook should be up and running 24/7 as this is the only way you will be notified about updates about your customers' SaaS subscriptions that are purchased via the commercial marketplace. <br>
-   Provide ULR based on [Controller definition](https://github.com/Azure/Commercial-Marketplace-SaaS-Accelerator/blob/main/src/SaaS.SDK.CustomerProvisioning/Controllers/WebHook/AzureWebhookController.cs)
+   Provide URL based on [Controller definition](https://github.com/Azure/Commercial-Marketplace-SaaS-Accelerator/blob/main/src/SaaS.SDK.CustomerProvisioning/Controllers/WebHook/AzureWebhookController.cs)

-3. **Azure Active Directory tenant ID (required)** review challange 02-01 - to find the tenant ID for your Azure Active Directory (Azure AD) app, go to the [App registrations](https://portal.Azure.com/#blade/Microsoft_AAD_RegisteredApps/ApplicationsListBlade) blade in Azure Active Directory.
+3. **Azure Active Directory tenant ID (required)** review challenge 02-01 - to find the tenant ID for your Azure Active Directory (Azure AD) app, go to the [App registrations](https://portal.Azure.com/#blade/Microsoft_AAD_RegisteredApps/ApplicationsListBlade) blade in Azure Active Directory.
 In the **Display name** column, select the app.
 Then look for the **Directory (tenant) ID** number listed.
 An example: `50c464d3-4930-494c-963c-1e951d15360e`

-4. **Azure Active Directory application ID (required)** review challange 02-01 - To find your [application ID](https://docs.microsoft.com/en-us/Azure/active-directory/develop/howto-create-service-principal-portal#get-tenant-and-app-id-values-for-signing-in), go to the [App registrations](https://portal.Azure.com/#blade/Microsoft_AAD_RegisteredApps/ApplicationsListBlade) blade in Azure Active Directory.
+4. **Azure Active Directory application ID (required)** review challenge 02-01 - To find your [application ID](https://docs.microsoft.com/en-us/Azure/active-directory/develop/howto-create-service-principal-portal#get-tenant-and-app-id-values-for-signing-in), go to the [App registrations](https://portal.Azure.com/#blade/Microsoft_AAD_RegisteredApps/ApplicationsListBlade) blade in Azure Active Directory.
 In the **Display name** column, select the app.
 Then look for the Application (client) ID number listed.
 An example: `50c464d3-4930-494c-963c-1e951d15360e`

 5. **Configure Azure Table for leads to make sure that you will catched all atempts of subscription when it failed or customer dropped the process**
 Follow the [instruction](https://docs.microsoft.com/en-us/azure/marketplace/partner-center-portal/commercial-marketplace-lead-management-instructions-azure-table)